voiceflow/alexa-runtime/README.md

 ![Screenshot from 2020-09-07 12-14-44](https://user-images.githubusercontent.com/5643574/92405522-c3c6c100-f103-11ea-8ba8-6c10173e3419.png)

-It should save a VF-Project JSON file from your browser that would be named similar to this: `VF-Project-nPDdD6qZJ9.json`
+It should save a .vfr (voiceflow runtime) JSON file from your browser that would be named similar to this: `VF-Project-nPDdD6qZJ9.vfr`

-fork `voiceflow/alexa-client` and clone to your local machine.
+fork `voiceflow/alexa-runtime` and clone to your local machine.
 Ensure `nodejs`, `npm`, and `yarn` are set up on your local machine.
 Run

 ```
 yarn